 You can pick up a decent drone for around £500, but the prices really start to climb when it comes to the more high tech models.
 Nevertheless, prices are steadily dropping, and when you compare this initial cost to the equipment required to traverse difficult terrain, not to mention any crop scouts that may have previously been drawn in to help, farming the old-fashioned way certainly doesn’t look very cost-effective.

 Large expanses of land and difficult terrain can make the task of analysing crops a problematic, tiring and long-winded affair.
+While on that note, if you are looking to get new farming equipment, check out these Tractors for sale.
 By employing a drone to do all the hard work, farmers can sit back while their piece of kit flies on autopilot.
 With drones capable of flying up to 50mph, getting a quick and accurate snapshot of your land can take as little as ten minutes.

 If there’s one thing that you can rely on these machines for, it’s precision.
 While photographs are incredibly helpful for those in agriculture, some drones also have the ability to use near-infrared to identify crop stress that can’t be detected by the naked eye.